hdShang/arxiv-daily/docs/cs-RO/2025-08-22/papers/251001192v1-better-than-better-than-nothing-design-strategies-for-enculturated-e.md

 ---
 layout: default
-title: Better Than "Better Than Nothing": Design Strategies for Enculturated Empathetic AI Robot Companions for Older Adults
+title: "Better Than \"Better Than Nothing\": Design Strategies for Enculturated Empathetic AI Robot Companions for Older Adults"
 ---

 # Better Than "Better Than Nothing": Design Strategies for Enculturated Empathetic AI Robot Companions for Older Adults